antz29/node-less-http/README.md

 ## Usage

     var less_http = require('less-http');

+	less_http({
-    less_http('/path/to/less',8000); // listen on port 8000
+		port : 1337,              // listen on port 1337
+		path : '/path/to/less',   // this is where your less files live compress : true           // if you want to compress the output });

-You can now get your CSS from `http://127.0.0.1:8000/my_file.css` and this will render the LESS file at `/path/to/less/my_file.less` and return it.
+You can now get your CSS from `http://127.0.0.1:1337/my_file.css` and this will render the LESS file at `/path/to/less/my_file.less` and return it.